-What the heck is Google My Business and why should you be using it?
+What the heck is Google Business Profile and why should you be using it?

-You might have heard of Google My Business (GMB).
+You might have heard of Google Business Profile (GBP).
 You might even have your listing.
 But, are you optimising everything that it offers?

 This blog post is going to help you figure it out and make sure you use it effectively to help your business be found.
 Grab a cuppa and settle in to read how you can max it out.

 What is Google Business Profile?

 It’s a listings service, just like Yelp.
 But, and this is important, it’s free!
 Anyone who has a business can have a GMB listing, which is great for we small business owners.
 You can very simply manage your online presence, either from a desktop computer or the GMB app.
 Here’s what my listing looks like.

 That panel on the right-hand side is all the online information about my business.
 Here’s what it looks like in more detail.

 So, why should you be using Google Business Profile?